Three Killed, Two Wounded In Mass Shooting At The University of Virginia - NewsBreak

 “One of our students, Christopher Darnell Jones, Jr., is suspected to have committed the shooting.”
 The announcement read.
 “The suspect remains at large and is considered armed and dangerous.
 Multiple law enforcement agencies are coordinating to find and apprehend him.”

-Jones, a former player on the university’s football team, was apprehend Monday.
-The shelter in place order was lifted earlier this morning, but classes have been canceled for the day, according to the University of Virginia Office of Emergency Management.
+Jones, a former player on the university’s football team, was apprehended Monday.
+The shelter-in-place order was lifted earlier this morning, but classes have been canceled for the day, according to the University of Virginia Office of Emergency Management.

 Jones is being charged with three counts of second-degree murder and three counts of using a handgun in the commission of a felony, officials said.